B83C/palevim/README.md

 [![github release][github_version]][github_release]

 **This is a custom fork of VIMPERATOR**
-**Make Firefox/Thunderbird look and behave like Vim**

-> **To beginners**: Welcome to the PaleVim-labs!
-> This README isn't written usage and help for the add-on itself.
 > Try `:help` command after installing add-on for details.

 Features (PaleVim)